tracer-x/TracerX-examples/README.md

            Joining and Splitting for the Symbolic Execution of Binaries."
 These tests the performance limits of KLEE.

   llbmc - Examples from LLBMC 2013.1 distribution.
-The license
-           information is included in the license/LLBMC_LICENSE file.
+The examples were modified on 17 November 2015 for running with KLEE, e.g., adding main method and replaced LLBMC API calls with the corresponding KLEE API calls.
+The LLBMC license information is included in the license/LLBMC_LICENSE file.

 To run the the example(s) in a particular directory, say basic, change your current directory to the basic directory.